Albert Schweitzer: Theology

 In 1899, Schweitzer became a deacon at the church of Saint Nicholas in Strasbourg.
-In 1900, with the completion of his licentiate in theology, he was ordained as curate, and that year he witnessed the Oberammergau Passion Play.
+In 1900, with the completion of his licentiate in theology, he was ordained as priest, and that year he witnessed the Oberammergau Passion Play.
 In the following year, he became provisional Principal of the Theological College of Saint Thomas, from which he had just graduated, and in 1903 his appointment was made permanent.
 (Note: He officiated at the wedding of Theodor Heuss (later the first President of West Germany) in 1908.)

 In 1906, he published Geschichte der Leben-Jesu-Forschung (History of Life-of-Jesus research).
 This book, which established his reputation, was first published in English in 1910 as The Quest of the Historical Jesus.
 Under this title the book became famous in the English-speaking world.
 A second German edition was published in 1913, containing theologically significant revisions and expansions: this revised edition did not appear in English until 2001.
 In 1931, he published Mystik des Apostels Paulus (The Mysticism of Paul the Apostle).
 A second edition was published in 1953.